OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: More Backgrounds and Related Works

 \subsection{Detailed Discussions of Incremental Learning Algorithms}

+Incremental learning techniques can be divided into three categories: regularization, use of exemplars, and parameter isolation.
+Regularization-based algorithms preserve the knowledge on older windows by penalizing changes in important parameters associated with those windows.
+Exemplar-based algorithms store selected samples from old windows to alleviate catastrophic forgetting in learning new samples.
+Parameter-isolation aims to add new modules or freeze part of the neurons to preserve the acquired knowledge.

 From the perspective of regularization, various approaches have been proposed.
 Elastic Weight Consolidation (EWC) \citep{kirkpatrick2017overcoming} penalizes the change in crucial parameters from previous windows based on the Fisher Information Matrix.
-PathInt \citep{zenke2017continual} estimates importance by tracing the tracks of parameter value at each window.
+PathInt \citep{zenke2017continual} estimates the importance of parameters by tracing the values of parameters at each window.
 If a parameter significantly influences the loss of previous windows, it is assigned greater penalty in the current window.
 Memory Aware Synapses (MAS) \citep{aljundi2018memory} calculates the importance factor by online accumulation of gradient magnitude.
 Rwalk \citep{chaudhry2018riemannian} revises EWC with KL divergence regularization for memory efficiency and combines it with PathInt to compute each parameter's importance.
 LwF \citep{li2017learning} integrates the prediction of the previous model into the current loss function, which reduces the over-confidence towards seen classes of the current window.
 LwM \citep{dhar2019learning} further introduces attention distillation loss to force the attention heat map of the current model similar to that of the previous model in vision tasks.
-DMC \citep{zhang2020class} proposes to perform distillation on previous models and the current model to balance the supervision between previous and current windows. \citet{smith2021always} improves data-free knowledge distillation to generate examples from previous models and trains the current model with more balanced datasets.
+DMC \citep{zhang2020class} proposes to perform distillation on previous models and the current model to balance the supervision between previous and current windows. \citet{smith2021always} improve data-free knowledge distillation to generate examples from previous models and train the current model with more balanced datasets.
 DDE \citep{hu2021distilling} refers to casual inference and proposes to regularize by representation distance of previous models.
-SPB \citep{wu2021striking} regularizes the training by penalizing representation change with contrastive loss. \citet{toldo2022bring} explores the feature drifts and revives features of old classes during training.
+SPB \citep{wu2021striking} regularizes the training by penalizing representation change with contrastive loss. \citet{toldo2022bring} explore the feature drifts and revive features of old classes during training.